anhthang/org/_posts/2018-07-07-running-a-docker-container-as-non-root-user.md

 ---
 layout: post
-title: "Running a Docker container as non-root user"
+title: 'Running a Docker container as non-root user'
 comments: false
 categories: [docker]
-permalink: 2018/07/07-running-a-docker-container-as-non-root-user
 ---

 By default, Docker container will be run as root user, this can cause us pain.
 We could tell Docker to run as an ordinary user instead of `root`.